swaldhoer/native-lua/README.md

 therefore building for e.g., Linux or other POSIX systems where `make` is natively available is easy, see [here][3].

-Building Lua for Windows under Windows with native tools is nice for Windows users and developers, but `make` is not available.
+Building Lua for Windows under Windows with native tools (therefore not building with `MinGW` or `Cygwin`) is nice for Windows users and developers, but `make` is not available.
 Therefore this project provides a `msbuild` project for building the binaries.

 ## Contents Of This Repository